reicalasso/beyond_transformer/docs/performance_metrics.md

 ## 10. Conclusion

-This comprehensive set of metrics will enable thorough evaluation of Neural State Machines across:
+This comprehensive set of metrics will enable thorough evaluation of PULSEs across:
 - Task performance
 - Computational efficiency
 - Memory usage